ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

    nowhere else.
 In particular, binders do not occur in pattern signatures.
    Instead, with ``-XPatternSignatureBinds``, an occurrence of an out-of-scope variable ``a`` induces a ``let type a = _ in`` to be prefixed to the pattern.

 #.
+The LLSP_ is made to hold, by describing pattern-signature binds as occurrences
+   and making type applications in patterns unconditionally bring new variables into scope.

+#.
 The SUP_ is supported.
 The new ``let`` syntax in types is a strict subset
    of its syntax in terms, and the semantics are compatible.